Bangladesh cricket star Shakib Al Hasan’s election run divides hometown

 The event was part of a PR campaign ahead of the national election in Bangladesh, to be held on January 7, in which Hasan, still an active player in the national cricket team, is contesting from his hometown constituency for the incumbent Awami League (AL) party.

-As the interview began, Sadab asked, with a smile: “Every district of Bangladesh has its own speciality, be it food, garment or a monument.
+As the interview began, Sabab asked, with a smile: “Every district of Bangladesh has its own speciality, be it food, garment or a monument.
 Here in Magura, when I ask anyone about its speciality, they unanimously say: Shakib Al Hasan.”

 “Yes, I would have said the same,” Hasan wryly replied.
-Sadab laughed, so did the audience.
+Sabab laughed, so did the audience.

 But that cheeky reply perhaps best portrays the 36-year-old cricketer, known for his aggressive style both on and off the ground.
 That he is often called the best ever athlete Bangladesh has produced also helps.